jingshuw/website/content/people/test.md

 ## Master students

-Ming Gao (2019-2021) Now Ph.D. at UChicago Booth Jinhong Du (2019-2021) Now Ph.D. in statistics at CMU Bowei Kang (2019-2020) Now Ph.D. in biostatistics at University of Chicago
+- Ming Gao (2019-2021) Now Ph.D. at UChicago Booth
+- Jinhong Du (2019-2021) Now Ph.D. in statistics at CMU
+- Xinxin Chen (2019-2021) Now Ph.D. in biostatistics at UNC
+- Bowei Kang (2019-2020) Now Ph.D. in biostatistics at University of Chicago